583/bip39-search-app/README.md

 # bip39-search-app

-This is a html5 web app for bit39 word search securitly.
+This is a html5 web app for bit39 word search securitly .
+With this app, you can record and search any mnemonic phrase completely offline .

 If you find it useful, please don't forget to star!